Fantom-Factory/afColdFeet/readme.md

 ## Usage

-Contribute your asset directories to the BedSheet [FileHandler](http://repo.status302.com/doc/afBedSheet/FileHandler.html) service as usual, but rather than hard-coding the asset URLs, let `Cold Feet` generate them for you.
+Contribute your asset directories to the BedSheet [FileHandler](http://repo.status302.com/doc/afBedSheet/FileHandler.html) service as usual, but rather than hard-coding the asset URLs, let the `FileHandler` service generate them for you.

 `Cold Feet` invisibly instruments the `FileHandler` service to add a caching strategy to the generated client URLs.
 An asset URL such as ``/css/myStyles.css`` magically becomes a `Cold Feet` URL like ``/coldFeet/XXXX/css/myStyles.css``, where: